 DPsych (Clin), BSc (Hons), MAPS, Fellow of the APS College of Clinical Psychologists

 Catherine is the founder and Senior Psychologist at Southern Child & Family Psychology.
-As a registered clinical psychologist with over 12 years experience working in child and family psychology, Catherine has worked in a range of clinical settings, including the Royal Children's Hospital, Monash Health Early in Life Mental Health Service, The Melbourne Clinic, and private practice.
-Catherine is a board approved supervisor, and has experience in providing professional supervision to both training and registered psychologists, as well as to training child psychiatrists, child psychotherapists, and allied health professionals.
+As a registered clinical psychologist with over 15 years experience working in child and family psychology, Catherine has worked in a range of clinical settings, including the Royal Children's Hospital, Monash Health Early in Life Mental Health Service, The Melbourne Clinic, and private practice.

 Catherine is passionate about providing evidence based treatment to young people and their families, working in a collaborative way to develop a shared understanding with families about what types of treatments and interventions may be helpful.

 Catherine works with a broad range of mental health issues in young people aged 0-18 years, with a special interest in anxiety disorders (including OCD, separation anxiety, & phobias), depression, Autism, attachment disorders and relational difficulties, and school refusal.